Connects this RaftController to the Raft cluster. Users of this

 cluster has to shutdown for a few days but its state and configuration

-can also be seen as a graceful crash.
+should be preserved. stop() can also be seen as a graceful crash.

-A promise that resolves once this RaftController
+A promise that resolves once this RaftController has been

 stopped.

-If at least half of all RaftControllers
+If at least half of all RaftControllers in the Raft cluster are

 stopped the cluster can no longer make any progress til enough stopped

-controllers reconnect using connect()
+controllers reconnect using connect().

 An OperationNotSupportedInCurrentConnectionStateError